-||Assistant Clinical Professor, Physician Assistant Studies
+||Academic Coordinator, Physician Assistant Studies

 Mathematics, Computer and Natural Sciences

 ||Ph.D.
-Molecular Virology, Immunology and Medical Genetics, The Ohio State University, March 2006
+Molecular Virology, Immunology and Medical Genetics, The Ohio State University;

 M.S.
-Biological Sciences, Youngstown State University, August 2000
+Biological Sciences, Youngstown State University;

 B.S.
-Biological Sciences, John Carroll University, May 1998
+Biological Sciences, John Carroll University

 For the past 12 years, Dr. Powell has been dedicated to the education and mentoring of professional and graduate students in the classroom and in the laboratory at The Ohio State University colleges of Dentistry and Medicine.
-She believes in and has benefitted greatly from an interdisciplinary approach to education, training, and research.
+She believes in and has benefited greatly from an interdisciplinary approach to education, training, and research.